mekrsunny/Marmeto-assessment/ReadMe.md

+Marmeto Product Showcase: Embrace Sideboard

-This project is a product showcase for Marmeto, featuring the "Embrace Sideboard."
-It provides users with an interactive interface to view product details, select colors and sizes, and add items to their cart.
-The application fetches product information from a provided API, dynamically updates the UI, and calculates discounts based on the original and discounted prices.
+Welcome to the Marmeto Product Showcase for the stunning "Embrace Sideboard"!
+This interactive application offers users a seamless experience to explore product details, customize colors and sizes, and conveniently add items to their cart.
+The application dynamically retrieves product information from a specified API, ensuring real-time updates to the user interface.
+Additionally, it incorporates a discount calculation feature based on both original and discounted prices.
-Teck Stack Used - Javascript,Html,Css
+Features.